ThinGuy/scripts-ubuntu/README.md

 A set of scripts that make my life easier.

 ### functions.sh
-* Bash Functions used by most of the scripts
+* Bash functions used by most of the scripts

 ### LXDNetConf.sh
 * Script to set LXD Networking preferences so you don't have to run dpkg-reconfigure